 A local story about Chrissy Steltz is one such case of The Harold & Arlene Schnitzer CARE Foundation stepping in to help where it is needed.
 Chrissy’s face was destroyed by a random gunshot in 1999 and Oregon’s Medicaid Plan would not cover a facial prosthesis because it was viewed as primarily cosmetic.
 When this was brought to the Foundation’s knowledge, they immediately paid the difference so that Chrissy could “look like a regular person again” to her child.

 Click below to read the full stories:

 The Foundation does not exercise any control over the professional care and judgment of the doctors selected for medical care.

 The CARE Foundation believes there should be an opportunity for young people to create change.
 CommuniCare was established in 1997, in collaboration with high schools and nonprofit organizations to provide an opportunity for teens to learn about the needs of their community through grant making, thus promoting a long-term understanding of philanthropy ethic of volunteerism.
 By challenging students to engage in community service that is both rewarding and educational, we hope to encourage them to become active adult citizens in their communities.

-Over its 21 year history. groups of high school students involving over 3,700 youth have awarded over $1 million in grants.
-Students have granted to over 230 nonprofit organizations serving their local communities in areas of health and human services, the environment, education and youth services.
+Over its 25 year history. groups of high school students involving over 3,700 youth have awarded over $2.3 million in grants.
+Students have granted to over 377 nonprofit organizations serving their local communities in areas of health and human services, the environment, education and youth services.